aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a DOT file to OFT format is a common requirement for Python developers.
+DOT files are Microsoft Word templates which are used to create new documents with the same formatting and layout.
+OFT files are Outlook templates which are used to create new emails with the same formatting and layout.
+Converting DOT to OFT allows developers to create emails with the same formatting and layout as the original Word document.

-For a Python developer, who is trying to add a DOT to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+<h2>How Aspose.Total Helps for DOT to OFT Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs which makes the conversion of DOT to OFT easy using Python.
+It's a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into OFT format.
+This process can be automated using the Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}